 Which is stronger – emotion or practicality?

-What are the 6 biases in pre-purchase decision making and how do we influence them?
+biases in pre-purchase decision making and how do we influence them?

 In these circumstances of clash between our instincts and pragmatism, every brand can find a way to navigate both the rider and the elephant beside them, even if the paths are different.
 This is what happens through the proper use of the 6 basic biases (known as cognitive biases) that influence us when we make decisions.